AhmedHussKhalifa/Dense_Passage_Retrieval_in_Conversational_Search/README.md

 # Dense Passage Retrieval in Conversational Search

+The code is splitted between 2 different plateforms, which are Google Collab and Compute Canada.
+It also contains 2 other repos that are used in the implenetation of this project, DPR repo for "Dense Passage Retrieval" and CAsT Dataset

 Dense Passage Retrieval (`DPR`) - is a set of tools and models for state-of-the-art open-domain Q&A research.
 It is based on the following paper: